Ugranziol/appRiori/inst/tutorial/cont.md

 In the case at hand, the first contrast refers to a linear trend.
 The second contrast represents a quadratic trend.

+**Real-life example**: Suppose we want to compare the attention skills of three age cluster: Children, Adolescents and Adults.
+We are interested in understanding if the attention skills can follow a linear trend or a U-shape trend.
+Polynomial contrasts can be very useful!

 ## Helmert contrasts

     contr.helmert(3)